jaw071/SGD213_Task2_RazzMaTazz/Proposal/proposal.md

 ## Constraints

 ### Constraints
+EVERYTHING HERE IS FROM THE ORIGINAL TEMPLATE AND IS PROBABLY NOT RELEVANT TO OUR PROJECT YOU HAVE TO MAKE IT BETTER OK 😄
 [//]: # (What are the constraints of this project)
 * We have a tight timeframe, so we will need to make fast decisions, which may be less than perfect

 ---

 ## Justification
-We really like the mention of "silly games catch people's eyes".
+EVERYTHING HERE IS FROM THE ORIGINAL TEMPLATE AND IS PROBABLY NOT RELEVANT TO OUR PROJECT YOU HAVE TO MAKE IT BETTER OK 😄 We really like the mention of "silly games catch people's eyes".
 So we took your suggestion of dragons and built on it with alliteration as a starting point.
 We went through many ideas, but finally came up with a title called "Donuts, Daggers & Dragons.

 The name along was enough to get conversation happening, and we soon found ourselves thinking of countless, comical and enjoyable scenarios stemming from the title.